Using the Database Upgrade Tool

 }

-4. If you’re upgrading a database in active use by Keyfactor Command, stop the IIS and Keyfactor Command services (see Enable and Start the Keyfactor Command Service) on the Keyfactor Command server.
+4. If you’re upgrading a database in active use by Keyfactor Command, stop the services for IIS and Keyfactor Command (see Enable and Start the Keyfactor Command Service) on the Keyfactor Command server.

 5. Open a command prompt and change to the temporary working directory where you copied the Database Upgrade Tool.

 6. Execute the DatabaseUpgradeTool.exe.
-The tool does not have any parameters.
+The tool has the following parameters:

 2024-10-08 08:36:36.7603 Keyfactor.Command.DatabaseUpgradeTool.Wizard [Info] - Starting Configuration Wizard Console - Upgrade Only.